zhenkyle/emacs_journal/content/projectile.md

 1. the first line enables projectile mode, it is the same as `projectile-global-mode` but the latter is deprecated.
 2. The second line defines `Super - p` as projectile keymap prefixes, but I can't use Super key in Emacs on Gnome Desktop, which seems like blocked by Gnome.
 So I can only use `C-c p` defined in the third line.
 3. the last line change projectile's completion system from the default `ido` to `helm`, of course `helm` package also need to be insalled.
-4. There is another [`helm-projectile` package][4] writen by the same author offering some more intergration with `helm`, but I dicided not to install it right now, course it seems like less maintained and offers no new features.
+4. There is another [`helm-projectile` package][4] writen by the same author offering some more intergration with `helm`, but I decided not to install it right now, course it seems like less maintained and offers no new features.
 [Here][5] is an indepth post explained how `helm-projectile` works, it is recommended to read before you try.
-#

 # Basic Usage